seonman/HarmanDeveloperDocs/docs/_build/html/_sources/Android/sdk-overview.txt

 Overview of HKWirelessHD SDK (Android)
 =======================================

-The Harman Kardon WirelessHD (HKWirelessHD) SDK is provided for the 3rd party developers to communicate with Harman/Kardon Omni Series audio/video devices.
+The Harman Kardon WirelessHD (HKWirelessHD) SDK is provided for 3rd party developers to communicate with Harman/Kardon Omni Series audio/video devices.
 The intent of this SDK is to provide the tools and libraries necessary to build, test and deploy the latest audio applications on the Android platform.

 What's Included
 ---------------